abhishekarya1/DSA-2k23/tree.md

 ## Traversals
 **Traversal Trick**: reading traversals using finger placement around nodes: `left = pre-order`, `bottom = in-order`, `right = post-order`

-**Pre-Order**: iterative uses 1 stack (print root and put right then left in stack - strategic)
+**Pre-Order**: ([link](https://leetcode.com/problems/binary-tree-preorder-traversal/) iterative uses 1 stack (print root and put right then left in stack - strategic)

-**In-Order**: iterative uses 1 stack (go as left as possible for non-NULL nodes, for NULL nodes (leaf) print top of stack and go rightwards), `while(true)` is used here because traversal only by using stack top is not possible here unlike preOrder and postOrder's `while` loop
+**In-Order**: ([link](https://leetcode.com/problems/binary-tree-inorder-traversal/) iterative uses 1 stack (go as left as possible for non-NULL nodes, for NULL nodes (leaf) print top of stack and go rightwards), `while(true)` is used here because traversal only by using stack top is not possible here unlike pre-order and post-order's `while` loop

-**Post-Order**: iterative uses 2 stack (postOrder is nearly reverse of preOrder, second stack is for reversal) (put root in stack1, then push left then right in stack2)
+**Post-Order**: ([link](https://leetcode.com/problems/binary-tree-postorder-traversal/) iterative uses 2 stacks (post-order is nearly reverse of pre-order, second stack is for reversal), `stack1` is primary and for every node in it, put root in `stack2`, then push left and then right in `stack1`
   - using 1 stack - similar to inOrder traversal but requires another `while` loop inside logic to print roots

-**Level-Order**: uses a queue, put a `for` loop inside to track level.
+**Level-Order**: ([link](https://leetcode.com/problems/binary-tree-level-order-traversal/) uses a queue, put a `for` loop inside to track level.
 At the start of each level, the size of queue is the number of nodes in that level so use a `for` loop to limit.

 **All representations in a single traversal**: `stack<pair<TreeNode*, int>>` while stack is not empty, on visit 1 (add to preOrder list) and go left, on visit 2 (add to postOrder list and go right), otherwise (visit 3) add to inOrder list and go nowhere.